Aftershow: History

 MTV Canada's The After Show was cited by the Toronto Star as an early predecessor to the aftershow format adopted in North America.
-The show was produced to accompany its airings of MTV's Laguna Beach, due to CRTC licensing requirements regarding the provision of Canadian content and a quota of talk show programming by the channel (the latter stemming from the service's early history in a previous format, TalkTV).
+The show was produced to accompany its airings of MTV's Laguna Beach, due to CRTC licensing requirements regarding the provision of Canadian content and talk show programming (the latter stemming from the service's early history in a previous format, TalkTV).
 The show gained a steady following: MTV Canada began producing the show in front of a studio audience for the Laguna Beach finale, resulting in "thousands" of fans lining up outside of the channel's Toronto studio for a chance to attend.
 The format was extended to its sister series The Hills, and was later picked up to air on the U.S. MTV channel as well.

+In 2009, Bravo premiered Watch What Happens Live with Andy Cohen, a late-night talk show which primarily discusses Bravo's reality programming, and features viewer contributions such as questions.
+It also discusses other facets and headlines in popular culture, and expanded from a weekly to weeknight scheduling in 2011.

 Following the example of Talking Dead, U.S. entertainment channels began to add aftershows to their most popular scripted series in the 2010s.
 Embassy Row—the Sony Pictures Television-owned studio who produces Talking Dead, would be commissioned by other networks for their some of their own aftershows, such as Shark After Dark Live (which it produced for Discovery's Shark Week event).
-The New York Post wrote of the format having achieved a "saturation point" in 2016.
 In 2012, Maria Menounos launched AfterBuzz TV, a network of post-show podcasts devoted to various television series.

-Some reality series have produced similar companion programs, usually with a focus on behind the scenes material, and interviews with eliminated and former contestants.
-Some of these examples, including American Idol Extra, Britain's Got More Talent, Strictly Come Dancing: It Takes Two, and The Xtra Factor. aired on a sister channel to the network that carried the main program (such as BBC Two, ITV2, and the Fox Reality Channel).
-For its former coverage of the Indian Premier League in cricket, Sony Pictures Networks aired Extraaa Innings T20—which combined the aftershow concept with elements of a traditional sports post-game show by featuring both match analysis, and entertainment segments such as celebrity interviews.

 Notable aftershows

 Parodies

+Following the premiere of anime spoof Perfect Hair Forever in 2004, Adult Swim aired a Space Ghost Coast to Coast short—dubbed "Anime Talk Show", and also referred to as "Adult Swim Brain Trust"—in which Space Ghost attempts to conduct an aftershow discussion with Meatwad (of Aqua Teen Hunger Force), Early Cuyler (ofSquidbillies), and Sharko (of Sealab 2021).
+However, despite Space Ghost's repeated attempts to get them to talk about the show, the panel largely discusses the then-upcoming Squidbillies instead.

+British comedian Peter Kay's 2008 reality television satire Britain's Got the Pop Factor... and Possibly a New Celebrity Jesus Christ Soapstar Superstar Strictly on Ice featured an "aftershow"—Peter Kay's Britain's Got an Extra Pop Factor and Then Some 2 + 1—an epilogue which followed the aftermath of Geraldine McQueen's victory on Britain's Got the Pop Factor.